 Rising foreign direct investment (FDI) inflows

 An article published on the website of the General Statistics Office shows that in the first six months of 2023, the Vietnam’s foreign investment capital, including the total newly registered, adjusted and contributed capital to purchase shares of the whole country reached over 13.43 billion USD.
 The rise of FDI in Vietnam creates opportunities for many well-known international food chains and restaurant brands to enter the market.
 These global brands come up with a new dining concepts, cuisines and food dining experiences that may be novel to local people.
 Moreover, FDI can be a catalyst for infrastructure that is essential for the growth of food services, including commercial real estate, transportation routes, and recreational facilities.
-Improved infrastructure makes access to dining establishments easier, facilitates supply chain logistics, and stimulates tourism, all of which are beneficial for the growth of the Vietnam food service market.
+Improved infrastructure makes access to dining establishments easier, facilitates supply chain logistics, and stimulates tourism, all of which are creating a positive Vietnam food service market outlook.

 Increasing internet users and penetration of smartphones